 🎧Listen to our podcast to learn more on engaging frontline workers:

-Lastly, let’s take a look at Poppulo vs Bananatag.
-These are different from the internal communications apps mentioned above since they utilize email as the main communication channel.
+Lastly, let’s take a look at Poppulo vs Staffbase, and specifically at the use of email as the main communication channel.

 Founded in 1996, Poppulo was originally established under the name Newsweaver.
 Their main focus was helping internal communications teams deliver visually appealing company newsletters via email.
 They were rebranded to Poppulo in 2017.